+Dr. Loftis currently provides outpatient psychotherapy for children, adolescents, and young adults.
 Each youth is a unique individual with his or her own pattern of strengths and weaknesses.
-I work with youth and families to maximize their strengths and work through their weaknesses to help them create positive change and thrive.
-I can assist with a variety of problems experienced by youth and their families.
-My expertise is working with youth who struggle with anxiety, depression, weak social skills, and difficulty adjusting to various life situations.
-I also work with youth demonstrating problematic behaviors such as tantruming, arguing, school refusal behavior, and rule-breaking.
-I can help your child or teen learn coping skills and new strategies to help them overcome their current challenges.
-I primarily utilize evidence-based approaches such as Cognitive-Behavior Therapy and incorporate other techniques based on each child’s individual needs.
+Dr. Loftis works with youth and families to maximize their strengths and work through their weaknesses to help them create positive change and thrive.
+She can assist with a variety of problems experienced by youth and their families.
+Her expertise is working with youth who struggle with anxiety, depression, weak social skills, and difficulty adjusting to various life situations.
+She also works with youth demonstrating problematic behaviors such as tantruming, arguing, school refusal behavior, and rule-breaking.
+Dr. Loftis focuses on helping your child or teen learn coping skills and new strategies to help them overcome their current challenges.
+She primarily utilizes evidence-based approaches such as Cognitive Behavior Therapy and incorporates other techniques based on each child’s individual needs.

-I strive to create a caring, supportive environment that is sensitive to the needs of children and families.
-Evening and Saturday appointments are available.
+Dr. Loftis strives to create a caring, supportive environment that is sensitive to the needs of children and families.
+After school and evening appointments are available.
 Please click here to register your child online as a new patient.
 Our office will contact you once your registration is submitted to schedule the first appointment.
 Please complete the New Child Psychology Patient Intake Packet (see forms tab) and bring it with you to your first session.
-I look forward to working with you and your child.
+She looks forward to working with you and your child.
 Please note that our office does not prescribe medications; however, we would encourage and appreciate the opportunity to collaborate with your prescribing physician.

 Dr. Loftis is not accepting new patients using insurance.
 All appointments scheduled will be billed at our private pay rates.

 Dr. Loftis sees patients ages 5-17 years old.

 For a complete review of her vitae, click here.